CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/ore_refinery.md

     output(Collection<ItemStack>)
     ```

 - `int`.
 The time needed to perform the recipe, in ticks.
-Will run faster than this number when heated over 125 C..
-Requires greater than or equal to 1.
+Will run faster than this number when heated over 125 C. Requires greater than or equal to 1.
 (Default `0`).

     ```groovy:no-line-numbers
     time(int)
     ```

 - `float`.
-Sets the chance to get the 2nd output..
+Sets the chance to get the 2nd output.
 Requires less than or equal to 1.
 (Default `1.0f`).

     ```groovy:no-line-numbers
     secondaryChance(float)